The Complete Tutor House Guide to Help You Write Your Personal Statement

-Writing a personal statement for a university is probably the most challenging and important part of your application.
-Your grades and qualifications will speak for themselves, your personal statement, however, is where you can really set yourself apart.
+Writing a personal statement for university is probably the most challenging and important part of your application.
+Your grades and qualifications will speak for themselves.
+Your personal statement, however, is where you can really set yourself apart.

-It is your chance to show the university that you are passionate about the course you are hoping to study, that you care about the university you are applying to and that you will be able to give something back.
+This is your chance to show the university that you are passionate about the course you are hoping to study.
+It is also an opportunity to show that you care about the university you are applying to, and that you will be able to give something back.

-Many universities require a certain level of academic achievement to consider students in the first place, but just because you meet the academic criteria doesn’t necessarily guarantee you a spot.
+Many universities require a certain level of academic achievement to consider students in the first place.
+However, simply meeting the academic criteria doesn’t necessarily guarantee you a spot.